benkehoe/aws-sso-util/README.md

 Read the full docs for `aws-sso-util login` and `aws-sso-util logout` [here](docs/login.md).

-A problem with [`aws sso login`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sso/login.html) is that it's required to operate on a profile, that is, you have to tell it to log in to AWS SSO *plus some account and role.*
+A problem with [`aws sso login`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sso/login.html) is that it's required to operate on a profile, that is, you have to tell it to log in to Identity Center *plus some account and role.*
-But the whole point of AWS SSO is that you log in once for *many* accounts and roles.
+But the whole point of Identity Center is that you log in once for *many* accounts and roles.
 You could have a particular account and role set up in your default profile, but I prefer not to have a default profile so that I'm always explicitly selecting a profile and never accidentally end up in the default by mistake.
 `aws-sso-util login` solves this problem by letting you *just log in* without having to think about where you'll be using those credentials.